 That’s all.
 You now have Docker running on your Fedora system.
 The next reading is:

-To setup a Docker registry, check our guide on how to Install and Use Docker Registry on Fedora.
+To setup a Docker registry, check our guide on how to:

 For installation of Docker on other systems, use: